Research - NAPNAP

 The National Association of Pediatric Nurse Practitioners (NAPNAP) is committed to identifying and providing opportunities for the implementation, dissemination and evaluation of research-based care by pediatric nurse practitioners (PNPs) and their fellow pediatric-focused advanced practice registered nurses (APRNs).
 With a very active research committee and an evolving Research Agenda, NAPNAP continues to meet the needs of nurse researchers while expanding opportunities to improve children’s health.

-All NAPNAP student member research requests require a faculty mentor or experienced researcher to be on the investigative team.
-Biographical information (NIH-type biosketch) for the faculty mentor must also be included in the application.
+All NAPNAP student member research and scholarship requests require a faculty mentor or experienced researcher to be on the investigative team.
+Biographical information (NIH-type biosketch or professional CV) for the faculty mentor must also be included in the application.
 We do not accept applications from nonmember students.
 Only well designed research, quality improvement or evidence-based projects will be considered for email distribution to the student’s chapter upon review and approval by the association’s Research Committee and the current chapter president.
 Student members may not request access to our full membership and cannot engage the NAPNAP full membership by listing their faculty advisor as the Principal Investigator (PI).

 The research committee suggests that student investigators review established guidelines for conducting internet surveys and research and that DNP students review the American Association of Colleges of Nursing (AACN) The Essentials of Doctoral Education for Advanced Nursing Practice for their scholarly change project.

-Members who apply must be the PI or co-PI and cannot apply on behalf of the PI or co-PI if that individual is not a National Association of Pediatric Nurse Practitioners member.
-Please do not circumvent the research committee review process by posting a message/link for your unapproved research survey project on a chapter or SIG e-community or Open Forum in TeamPeds Member Network.
-NAPNAP reserves the right to remove any posts about research that have not been approved by the Research Committee.
+Members who apply must be the PI or co-PI and cannot apply on behalf of the PI or co-PI if that individual is not a NAPNAP member.
+Please do not circumvent the research committee review process by posting a message/link for your unapproved research or scholarship survey project on a chapter or SIG e-community or Open Forum in TeamPeds Member Network.
+NAPNAP reserves the right to remove any posts about research/scholarship that have not been approved by the Research Committee.

 Submit your proposal

-1. Access to the NAPNAP membership or any subgroup for research purposes is generally reserved to only NAPNAP members for nursing-related research.
+1. Access to the NAPNAP membership or any subgroup for research/scholarship purposes is generally reserved to only NAPNAP members for nursing-related research/scholarship.
 Access may be permitted to non-members by special permission from the Research Chair.

-2. All research requests are reviewed by the NAPNAP Research Committee.
+2. All research/scholarship requests are reviewed by the NAPNAP Research Committee.

-3. NAPNAP may limit the number of research requests to NAPNAP members each quarter.
+3. NAPNAP may limit the number of research/scholarship requests to NAPNAP members each quarter.

 4. The NAPNAP Research Access Request form must be submitted online and we must receive the application fee in order to process the request.